Best things to do in Jersey City, NJ

-Named with a nod to Princeton grad and Continental Army leader Henry Lee III, the Light Horse Tavern specializes in modern menu items with seasonal ingredients.
+Named with a nod to Princeton grad and Continental Army officer Henry Lee III, the Light Horse Tavern specializes in modern menu items with seasonal ingredients.
 Take a seat for a drink or settle in to indulge in the raw bar, classic and specialty dinner menus, daily specials and an atmosphere of effortless elegance.

-For nearly five decades, Torico has been feeding Jersey City with the best of the best.
+For five decades, Torico has been feeding Jersey City with the best of the best.
 What started as small deli is now a favorite spot for homemade ice cream.
-It only took the spot 48 years to perfect the recipe and use real fruit and tropical flavors to make their 65 flavors, which run the gamut from traditional to out-of-this-world original.
+It only took the spot 50 years to perfect the recipe and use real fruit and tropical flavors to make their 65 flavors, which run the gamut from traditional to out-of-this-world original.

 Have a little literature with your drinks at Dullboy, an artfully-decorated cocktail bar specializing in craft cocktails and the best spirits.
 The name nods to The Shining, and the themed bar acknowledges Hemingway and Bukowski, among others.
 Sip something classic or a little more adventurous from the diverse drink menu.